luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 Recent studies suggest that the choice of programming language is one such decision.
 Pereira *et al.* [4] report substantial differences in runtime and energy consumption for equivalent workloads, which they ascribe to language-specific memory management and compiler optimization.
 A very simple design choice can have tangible effects on the environment when it is considered over millions of executions.
 This observation leads to an important question: when software developers choose a language ecosystem for a given task, are they implicitly making an energy choice as well?

 This project investigates that question through a controlled case study.
 We will examine the energy consumption of a typical software engineering task: file compression and decompression using the `gzip` format [5].
 Every second, massive amounts of data are compressed and decompressed, measurements showing that 90.5% of websites rely on it, with `gzip` alone accounting for 49.5% of all sites [6].
-Web servers compress HTTP responses, databases archive backups, package managers transfer compressed artifacts, and cloud services are constantly moving compressed artifacts between storage and computation tiers.
 Compression is one of the most common tasks in today’s computing world, which makes even small differences in its energy efficiency significant from a sustainability perspective.

 The case study was intentionally chosen so as to be simple and easy to understand.
 Instead of comparing the relative merits of various compression algorithms, we chose to focus on the well-known example of `gzip` in order to examine how different programming languages complete the same exercise.
 We will compare file compression implementations written in Python, Java, Go, and C++, implemented using each language's standard libraries and typical runtime characteristics as much as possible.
 That is because, in a real-world setting, developers tend not to write their own low-level algorithms but rely instead on the abstractions provided by the language.
 Our comparison will thus allow us to realistically analyze the sustainability implications of choosing one language environment over another for a common task.